Research shows that one in eight real estate agents will spend more than $20,000 on marketing initiatives this year.

 - A list of properties that match their preferences

 Also known as Pay-Per-Click ads, these work as their name implies.
 As the advertiser, you’ll pay a small fee every time your ad gets clicked, but you can use these to ramp up interest in your brand.

-In your plan, define how you’ll approach this setup.
-Use elements including geotargeting, negative keywords, and ad extensions to make sure your message is going to the right, receptive audience.
+Your real estate marketing plan must define how you’ll approach this setup.
+Use elements including geo-targeting, negative keywords, and ad extensions to make sure your message is going to the right, receptive audience.

 If you’re new to this marketing tactic, a guide to real estate PPC can be a helpful place to start.

 Listing sites are online websites where businesses can share their profile information with a large number of visitors.
 From your contact information to images of homes you just sold, you can include all kinds of relevant data here.

 There are pages of different listing sites available.
 Find the ones that fit your real estate niche and focus your efforts there.
 In addition to smaller sites, be sure to have an active presence on some of the heavy-hitters as well, such as Yelp.